Frequently Asked Questions

 You will feel relaxed, in control and alert with your unwanted beliefs and behaviours either feeling less impactful or completely eliminated.
 From our experience, many people tell us that it isn’t until someone asks them or they look back on their day that they consciously realise that they have worried less about something that would normally have occupied their thoughts more.
 Therefore, you will notice a very subtle and natural change in your thinking and behaviour.

 You will be in full control at all times.
-Someone in guided meditation always has control and can always hear what’s going on.
+Someone in hypnotherapy always has control and can always hear what’s going on.
 No one can control your mind unless you let them.
 Your subconscious protects you and so will not allow you to accept any suggestions that go against your ethics or morals.
 If you are in any form of danger or there is an emergency and you need to awaken quickly you will be able to do so immediately without any concerns or problems.
 It will simply feel like waking up from a deep sleep.

 You should not listen to the audio files when you are driving or working any form of equipment.
 Equally we would not advise you to listen to the audio files when you are going about your daily chores as you will simply not reap the benefits.
 In order to get into a state of hypnosis you will need to be somewhere, you can fully relax, free from interruptions.

 Each audio lasts 20-30 minutes.
 Sometimes people feel the affect and difference in their thinking and behaviour as quickly as listening to one audio but we recommend that you listen to the audio a minimum of 4 times.
 Even if you think you have made a shift in thinking after one session we strongly recommend that you continue to listen to the audio for a minimum of 4 times as sometimes those deep rooted issues need more time to shift permanently.
 By listening to audios over and over you are compounding the messages in to your subconscious to ensure the changes can be made once and for all.
+There is no hard and fast rule about how many times you should listen to an audio, we suggest you listen to your gut and follow your instincts.

 Professional organizations have consistently reported on the value of techniques such as hypnotherapy.
 The British Medical Association has been formally studying and verifying it since 1892.